 Tide to Technology provides students with an introduction to ocean sciences and technology-related careers in Nova Scotia and across the world.
-Circulating through interactive and informative hands-on stations, students explore marine geomatics, ROVs, marine acoustics, and ocean technology-related careers through trivia.
+Circulating through interactive and informative hands-on stations, students explore marine geomatics, ROVs, marine acoustics, and ocean technology-related careers.

 Grade 8-12: Water Systems & STSE

 Get the whole school together for these demos.
 They’ll be sure to have everyone buzzing.
 Designed for school assemblies with 10-500 students.

 Astonish your next assembly with invisible forces, flashes of fire, and a pressure-fueled finale!
 We’ll explore the amazing power of air pressure through vacuums that pull and crush, metal pipes that sing, and spinning fire tornados.

 Learn about the brilliance of chemistry as we explore pH indicators, how fireworks get their colours, and the magic of combustion.
 We’ll create our own lava lamp while learning the basics of solubility, density, and effervescence, and end the show with a sudsy pop of colour that’s sure to elicit a crowd-pleasing reaction.

 Perfect for elementary school students who will be captivated by the science of magic, this show is full of the spellbinding experiments, with results that defy expectations!
 Disappearing water, “Invisible Glue,” and so much more!
 Designed to get large audiences interested in the science behind magic, and the magic behind science.

 Marvel at the stars and learn about the constellations in our Portable Digital Planetarium.
 Can accommodate 30 younger students or 25 older students.
 The Portable Digital Planetarium requires a 16-foot ceiling and 25-foot floor clearance for set up.

 Above And Beyond